dmuth/cat-crawler/README.md

     git clone git@github.com:dmuth/cat-crawler.git

 ### Running the crawler
-	go run ./*.go --seed-url url [ --num-connections n ] --seed-url What URL to start at?
+	go run ./*.go --seed-url url[,url[,url[...]]] [ --num-connections n ]
+		--seed-url What URL to start at?
+More than one URL may be specified in comma-delimited format.
 		--num-connections How many concurrent connections?

 ### Running the tests